 On July 10, 2015, our 50 percent owned company, KSA Limited Partnership, sold substantially all of its assets.
-KSA Limited Partnership is a manufacturer of concrete railroad cross tie manufacturer.
-We do not expect the transaction to have a material impact on our results for the third quarter of 2015.
+KSA Limited Partnership is a manufacturer of concrete railroad cross ties.
+The transaction did not have a material impact on our results for the third quarter of 2015.